White Spots on Tongue: 12 Causes with Treatment

 The painful white bumps on the tip or side of your tongue or lip could be mouth ulcers, also known as canker sores.
 These small white ulcers can recur every few months and cause discomfort while eating or talking.
 They may also appear on the roof of your mouth, gums, or under your tongue.

-According to Dr. Alfred Wyatt from the Medical College of Georgia School of Dentistry, canker sores not only cause white spots on the tongue but can also be very discomforting.
-The causes of canker sores can be various, including stress, injury from ill-fitting dentures, or deficiencies of certain vitamins or minerals.
+According to Dr. Alfred Wyatt from the Medical College of Georgia School of Dentistry, canker sores cause white spots on the tongue and can be very discomforting.

 3. Dry Mouth